Skip to content

 • more Victorians are participating in sport and active recreation opportunities at club level

-• Vvctorian community sport and active recreation clubs have increased capacity to deliver initiatives
+• Victorian community sport and active recreation clubs have increased capacity to deliver initiatives

 • more people with disability are participating in sport and active recreation (on and off the field) across regional and rural Victoria.